This Is Uphill

 - Providing various methods of virtual collaboration.
 Here are some examples:

 - The topic of this lesson is energy transfer.
-Your students will learn that in order for a biker to maintain a constant speed (i.e., constant kinetic energy) when going up hill (i.e., to gain potential energy), he or she needs to input energy.
+Your pupils will learn that in order for a cyclist to maintain a constant speed (i.e. constant kinetic energy) when going uphill (i.e. to gain potential energy), they must input energy.
 This lesson uses a model of an electric bike.
 Its energy will come from an increase in its motor's power consumption.
-In a real-life situation, this energy would come from extra effort from the bicyclist.
+In a real-life situation, this energy would come from the extra effort from the cyclist.

-- Use various materials to engage your students on the topic of energy transfer.
+- Use various materials to engage your pupils on the topic of energy transfer.

 Ignite a Discussion